-The owner lives in in part of the time and rents it occasionally, so needed a budget-based plan that also will stand the test of use by renters.
+The owner lives in this duplex part of the time and rents it occasionally.
+The owner needed a budget-based plan that also would withstand the test of use by renters.
 We planned the kitchen from the inception, although we were in constant battle for the contractor to keep to our plan!

-This way, multiple cooks/helpers could utilize the space to prepare meals for the large family and guests.
-We achieved a good layout by treating each area as a zone with prep area and good work space separate from the cleanup area.
+Therefore, multiple cooks/helpers could utilize the space to prepare meals for the large family and guests.
+We achieved a great layout by treating each area as a zone.
+Including a prep area and good work space separate from the cleanup area.
 The refrigeration was designed to be at one end so that people getting in and out of the space would not interfere with prep and cooking activities.
 We added the second window to eliminate some overhead cabinetry and take advantage of the views.
 We planned for just enough wall cabinets to house the everyday glassware, and all dishware is kept in drawers.
 The tight budget did not allow for higher end appliances or custom cabinetry, and this was the largest savings.

 - Space needs to allow for multiple people helping prepare meals

 - Create enough space for ample seating

 - Stay within budget

 - Had to withstand some rental use and abuse